Survival skills: First aid

 The person may need to apply the contents of a first aid kit or, if possessing the required knowledge, naturally occurring medicinal plants, immobilize injured limbs, or even transport incapacitated comrades.

 Shelter

 Many people who are forced into survival situations often have an elevated risk of danger because of direct exposure to the elements.
 Many people in survival situations die of hypothermia or hyperthermia, or animal attacks.
-An effective shelter can range from a natural shelter, such as a cave, overhanging rock outcrop, or a fallen-down tree, to an intermediate form of man-made shelter such as a debris hut, tree pit shelter, or a snow cave, to a completely man-made structure such as a tarp, tent, or a longhouse.
+An effective shelter can range from a natural shelter, such as a cave, overhanging rock outcrop, or a fallen-down tree, to an intermediate form of man-made shelter such as a debris hut, tree pit shelter, or snow cave, to a completely man-made structure such as a tarp, tent, or a longhouse.
 It is noted that some common properties between these structures are: